ulfschneider/breakdown/README.md

 ---
 ```

-Optionally, you can configure also some JIRA fields which would be incorporated into your breakdown.
+Optionally, you can configure some JIRA fields which would be incorporated into your breakdown.

 ```
 breakdown